 The X12 standard defines the sequence of segments in the Transaction Set and the internal sequence of elements within each segment.
 The relation between segments and elements can be linked to the relationship between records and fields in a database environment.

 A segment is composed of logically related pieces of information grouped into units.
 For example, one segment used in the Transaction Set might convey the complete address in form of city, state, postal code, and other geographical information.
-A Transaction Set may contain multiple segments such as an address segment might be used repeatedly to convey multiple sets of address information.what-is-X12
+A Transaction Set may contain multiple segments such as an address segment might be used repeatedly to convey multiple sets of address information.

 X12 is a messaging standard developed by the American National Standards Institute (ANSI) for inter-industry electronic exchange of business transactions i.e. electronic data interchange (EDI).